Stable motions of high energy particles interacting via a repelling potential: Introduction

 The paper is ordered as follows.
 In Section \ref{sec:setup} we list our main results regarding the existence and stability of choreography-type solutions in a system of \(N\) interacting particles in a common background potential.
 We consider four different settings.
 Theorem \ref{thm:mainbounded} states that such KAM-stable motion exists in the case of \(N\) identical, weakly interacting particles when the particles are subject to a smooth background potential which admits a non-degenerate elliptic periodic orbit.
 Theorem \ref{thm2} states that under some additional conditions the same result applies when the interaction potential is repelling - i.e. it diverges to $+\infty$ when the particles get close to each other.
+These results correspond to common setups in which the application of KAM theory is natural.
+The method of their proofs prepares the ground to the more demanding parts in which the singular billiard limit is considered - Theorems 3-5.
 Theorem \ref{thm:billiardsystem} states that the same result applies in the high energy limit for interacting particles with a repelling interaction potential when the background potential is billiard-like and the limiting billiard admits a KAM non-degenerate periodic orbit.
 Finally, Theorems \ref{thm:billiardbox1} and \ref{thm:billiardbox2} state that under some explicit non-degeneracy conditions there exist KAM-stable periodic motions of \(N\) repelling particles in a rectangular box.
 Sections \ref{sec:proofmainthm} -\ref{sec:boxsection} contain the proofs of these theorems.
 Following the discussion section, the appendix establishes, by applying the results of \cite{rink2001symmetry}, the existence of KAM-tori in Fermi-Pasta-Ulam type chains, which naturally arise in the averaging of identical particles systems.